 In this article, you’ll learn why you should collect up-front payment from patients and how it can help your practice flourish.

-High deductible health insurance plans (HDHP) are now ubiquitous, and patients have become health care payers.
+High-deductible health plans (HDHP) are now ubiquitous, and patients have become health care payers.
 In fact, NextGen reported: “The amount a consumer must pay before a health plan pays any portion [of their bill] has increased by 255% since 2006.”

 In the early months of the year (January through March), approximately 40–60% of health care bills can be attributed to patient responsibility.
 Yearly, 30% of the average health care bill comes from the patient's pocket.
+Even if most of your patients have insurance coverage, their financial obligation may be significant.

 Slow payment (payment after service) of high-deductible plan patients is the top collection challenge, according to 83% of physician practices under five practitioners, followed by the difficulties of communicating patient payment accountability (81%).